nathanmlim/gdocs2markdown/MarkDown.md

     - Note you can click on these, they don't appear like a \[ \]

-- "&gt;" at the front of a line to quote something said above
+- "\>" at the front of a line to quote something said above

 - \[word to appear\](url) will make the "words to appear" be a link to the specified url